 Learning disability supported activities

-If you have have a learning disability or autism we offer a wide range of opportunities, groups and activities that can be tailored to meet your needs.
+If you've a learning disability or autism we offer a wide range of options.
+We have groups and events that can be tailored to meet your needs.

-All of our services work towards improving your skills and abilities to enable you to be as independent as possible.
-These include working or volunteering, learning to travel independently, accessing leisure and social activities and developing your skills, knowledge and experiences.
+All of our services work towards improving your skills to enable you to do as much on your own as possible.
+These include working or being a volunteer, learning to travel alone, accessing leisure and social activities and improving your skills and knowledge.

-The service is person-centred and enables you to choose the things you want to do.
+The service is based around you and lets you to choose the things you want to do.
 We'll work with you and your parents or carers to best support you.
-We offer a key worker scheme as well as individual support plans to make sure we understand your needs.
+We offer a key worker scheme as well as your own support plan to make sure we understand your needs.

 The groups and activities take place mainly in the local community.
 However we do provide some groups and activities within our community buildings in the following areas: